oxygenxml/oxygen-git-client-addon/README.md

 # Git support plugin

-This add-on contributes a built-in Git client directly in Oxygen XML Editor/Author
+This add-on contributes a built-in Git client directly in Oxygen XML Editor/Author/Developer.

 ## Installation

-This add-on is compatible with Oxygen XML Editor (or XML Author) version 18.1 or higher.
+This add-on is compatible with Oxygen XML Editor/Author/Developer version 18.1 or higher.

 To install it the add-on, follow these instructions: